odysseyindia/odyssey-tours/content/english/tim/itineraries/a-taste-of-india/_index.md

         url: /destinations/india/states/goa/cities/goa/hotels/panjim-inn/
         title: Panjim Inn
         content: >-
-          A charming heritage hotel with lots of character, located amongst the winding alleys of Fountainhas, the Latin quarter of Panjim.The light-filled rooms are endowed with furniture worthy of any museum.
+          A charming heritage hotel with lots of character, perfectly located for exploring the winding alleys of Fountainhas, the Latin quarter of Panjim.
+The light-filled rooms are endowed with furniture worthy of any museum.
 The restaurant serves perennial Goan and Continental favourites.
 There are many sun-drenched balconies and shady courtyards for relaxation.
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''